smsagent.blog

 • DisplayNameofMSI.
 The display name of your managed identity, which is the same as the name of your automation account.

 • Permissions.
 Here you can list which permissions you want to grant.
-You can reference the MS Docs to find the permissions you need.
+You can reference the to find the permissions you need.
 In this example, I have granted some Intune device management permissions ('DeviceManagement*') as well as some other Azure AD permissions.

 Note these are application permissions not delegated permissions